Don't assume themed sets mean the end of creativity for kids.

 - Randy Kulman, Ph.D.

-Most of the LEGO and similar building toys sold today are packaged in sets with themes such as Minecraft, Star Wars and Batman.
+Most of the LEGO and similar building toys sold today are packaged in sets with themes such as Minecraft, Star Wars and Ninja Turtles.
 These sets are designed with very clear directions for construction, so play becomes goal-oriented, with the intention to build the models as they appear on the box.
 While this type of play encourages planning, sustained focus, persistence and flexibility, it doesn’t allow complete freedom for kids to play as they choose.

 - 1. Encourage storytelling and other forms of creativity after kids have completed the construction of a set.
 Ask questions about what characters might be doing and the stories that they could tell.
 Engage in a back-and-forth storytelling game where you add a new part of the plot and your child responds.

 - 2. After the set has been constructed for a while, encourage kids to take it apart and add it to other sets so they can vary their themes and stories.
 You might choose to buy themed sets that your kid would be more inclined to disassemble.